abstractive/ecell/doc/terms_and_concepts.md

 primarily to Shapes intended for use in multiple Pieces; Shapes that implement Piece-specific logic have no particular convention.

+## Frames

+Each Piece is managed by an instance of `ECell::Frame`.
+A Piece's Frame handles the startup and shutdown processes, stores configuration, and acts as a hub to publish events through.
+Most ECell-specific objects in a Piece will have access to its Frame.

 ## Lines

 Connections between Pieces are referred to in the abstract as **Lines**.
 The